-- 2 Stick Blu Tack or Quake Wax to a fragile ornament or precious object to help keep it in place. - 3 Add a positive-catching latch to a cupboard door or drawer that holds fragile items.
-Make sure the latch isn't magnetic, as they will not hold during a quake.
+- Place a non-slip mat beneath a smaller household appliance (eg. a TV or microwave). - 2 Stick Blu Tack or Quake Wax to a fragile ornament or precious object to help keep it in place. - 3 Add a positive-catching latch to a cupboard door or drawer that holds fragile items.
+Make sure the latch isn't magnetic, as it will not hold during a quake.
 Child-proof latches with a mechanical action are best. - Move a heavy household item to a lower shelf or cupboard. - 5 Replace a nail being used to hang a picture frame with an appropriately sized hook.

-Six REASONS TO NOT PREPARE FOR QUAKES (AND WHY YOU SHOULD ANYWAY).
+SIX REASONS TO NOT PREPARE FOR QUAKES (AND WHY YOU SHOULD ANYWAY).